 Today, speed matters.
 We have culturally ingrained expectations about how long a reply should take.
 For example, we now expect “verify your email address” emails to be delivered within seconds of signing up to a new service.
 We want a reply to a tweet within a few hours – especially if it’s a complaint.
 We expect a customer support email response within 2-24 hours (and we give extra credit if it’s faster than that).
 In short, we’re time-sensitive.

-Research from our partner, Zendesk, found that in most territories, speed of response is the greatest single factor in customer satisfaction; and that means time zones take on a new importance.
+Research from our partner, Zendesk, found that in most territories, the speed of response is the greatest single factor in customer satisfaction; and that means time zones take on new importance.

-If you require 2 hours to deal with a query (which is an impressive response!) but your service hours are 8am – 8pm, then what you call ‘night-time’ will, on the other side of the world, be up to 14 miserable hours of waiting.
-Many online businesses find themselves opening (or buying in) 24/7 support centres for exactly this reason.
+If you require 2 hours to deal with a query (which is an impressive response!) but your service hours are 8 am – 8 pm, then what you call ‘night-time’ will, on the other side of the world, be up to 14 miserable hours of waiting.
+Many online businesses find themselves opening (or buying in) 24/7 support centers for precisely this reason.

 Questions to ask:

-…and it describes the many situations where a small number of items account for the majority of circumstances and a very large number of items account for the remainder.
+It describes the many situations where a small number of items account for the majority of circumstances, and a substantial amount of items account for the remainder.
 For example: